 Business architecture is a discipline that organizations sometimes find themselves backing into.
 Rather than consciously committing to develop the discipline, they simply expand their use of process modeling for their business processes, they begin to consider their business in terms of value streams as an additional analysis tool, etc.

 As a result, many of the software solutions used to support the function are inadequate.
 You don’t want to be defining, communicating and planning to enhance the architecture of your business in Visio or PowerPoint.
-You can’t integrate your business architecture discipline with the rest of your SPM approach if you only have static images to work with.
+You can’t integrate your business architecture discipline with the rest of your SPM approach if you only have static images to work with without the slice and dice and drill down / drill up capabilities executives are used to.
 And you don’t need your business architects spending their valuable time battling tools instead of improving their understanding of the business.

 Instead, you need a powerful enterprise solution that recognizes that the ability to connect and integrate every element of the business is the foundation of everything.
 That’s what we offer with our 360 Enterprise Connect platform.
 We start with powerful business architecture tools and capabilities to help define, analyze and visualize your business in the most effective way.
 Then we seamlessly integrate that analysis into the rest of our Strategic Portfolio Management solution.

-This allows business architects to provide the insight necessary to ensure that the enterprise can align strategic objectives with the right investments that will drive the right outcomes to optimize value for the entire organization.
-It helps eliminate the silos that are too often barriers to performance, and it communicates context and understanding to all work teams across each of the tri-modal realities.
+This allows business architects to provide the insight necessary to ensure that the enterprise can align strategic objectives with the right investments.
+This will drive the right outcomes to optimize value for the entire organization.
+By eliminating the silos that are too often barriers to performance, it delivers context and understanding to all work teams across the enterprise.
 You can’t do that with Visio.